-If your baby is still sleeping while breastfeeding, even after trying all the above, you can leave him/her to sleep, and breastfeed when he/she wakes.
+If your baby is still sleeping while breastfeeding, even after trying all the above, you can leave them to sleep and breastfeed when they wake.

-All babies do sleep a lot in the beginning, and many moms worry about this.
-If your baby is still producing enough dirty and wet diapers, you don’t need to worry.
+All babies sleep a lot initially, and many moms worry about this.
+You don't need to worry if your baby is still producing dirty and wet diapers.

 If you are still concerned that your baby is not drinking enough, you can contact your lactation consultant or pediatrician.

-After two weeks you can start to feed your baby when he/she signals to be fed, but babies under two weeks generally need to be woken up for feedings every two hours.
+After two weeks, you can start to feed your baby when they signal to be fed, but babies under two weeks generally need to be woken up for feedings every two hours.

 Why Some Babies Are More Sleepy Than Others

-- Exhaustion resulting from over-stimulation such as loud noises and/or bright lights.
+- Exhaustion resulting from overstimulation, such as loud noises and bright lights.